Execution Model#

 Constant Expressions & Objects#

-Some facilities require certain parameters to be an object that is known statically at compilation time.
+Some facilities require parameters whose values are known at compile time.
 Constant expressions produce constant objects suitable for such parameters.
 Constant expressions are:

 A literal object.